IBM/zos-tools-and-toys/bbedit/README.md

 # BBEdit syntax highlighting

-If you are a z/OS user who also uses BBEdit, you might find these syntax highlighting modules useful.
+If you are a z/OS user who also uses [BBEdit](https://www.barebones.com/products/bbedit/) for Mac OS, you might find these syntax highlighting modules useful.
 There are ones for PL/I, JCL, and Rexx.